 After the Romans left, York became a Saxon settlement before succumbing to Viking invaders in 867, after which its name changed to Jorvik.
 Following the Norman Conquest, William the Conqueror built wooden forts to guard the River Ouse at York.
 A stone replacement for one of the forts, Clifford's Tower, still stands on a hill to the east of the city, near the Castle Museum.

 Over 3 miles of York's 12th and 14th century city walls are still intact, more than any other city in Britain.
 Many parts of the walls can be walked along, which provides an excellent pathway for visitors to tour around the city.
 The walls have many fortified entrances, including five main gateways (or Bars), the most impressive of which is the Walmgate Bar; the only one in Britain that still has its original Barbican (walls and towers guarding the gateway approach).

 |The De Grey Rooms, Exhibition Square, YO1 7HB - Tel: 01904 550099|

 The heart of the city of York is almost completely surrounded by crenellated stone walls.
 The original Roman fortifications have long since been replaced by their medieval (12/13th century) counterparts, and have now been designated a Scheduled Ancient Monument.
 Fortified gateways are set into the walls at irregular intervals.
 A complete circuit around the walls takes about 1.5 hours on foot, and is richly rewarded by superb views across the city.

-This impressive 13th century stone keep, built by Henry III, stands on a mound that originally housed a wooden fortress built by William the Conqueror, to help subdue the Northern tribes.
+This impressive 13th-c stone keep, built by Henry III, stands on a mound that originally housed a wooden fortress built by William the Conqueror, to help subdue the Northern tribes.
 A climb to the top affords impressive views over city.
 The current tower commemorates Roger de Clifford who was hanged in 1322 after his capture at the Battle of Boroughbridge.

 Opening times: daily, times vary - Admission Charge